 With a two year old?
 You can all imagine how that went.

-The pressure of other parents looking at you and your child to see what’s going to happen, who is going to win.
+These situations are made more diffifult with the pressure of other parents looking at me and my child to see what’s going to happen, who’s going to win.

 I wished in that moment that we had worked on sharing and talked about what would happen if she took a toy from another child before we were in this “too late” situation.

-I determined right then and there that I would purpose to not parent that way, but to be more prepared.
+I determined right then and there that I would purpose to not parent after the fact, but to be more prepared.